turingschool/backend-curriculum-site/module3/lessons/fundamental_javascript.md

 }
 ```

-***Warning***: A `debugger` statement will not trigger unless your inspector tools in the browser are open.
-This is meant to not interrupt a users experience if a developer accidentally commits and deploys a `debugger` statement.
+***Warning***: **A `debugger` statement will not trigger unless your inspector tools in the browser are open.** This is meant to not interrupt a users experience if a developer accidentally commits and deploys a `debugger` statement.

 In the browser, if we open up the dev tools, navigate to the console and try to search for something.
 The program will freeze on the line `debugger`.
 This lets us type stuff into our `console` to see what's going on.
+The console is similar to a pry session in this context.

 For a more in-depth lesson on working with DevTools - check out [advanced debugging](http://frontend.turing.io/lessons/debugging-with-devtools.html) or the [Chrome Documentation](https://developer.chrome.com/devtools/docs/javascript-debugging).